symfony-cmf/symfony-cmf-docs/getting-started/routing.rst

 If ``sonata-project/doctrine-phpcr-admin-bundle`` is added to the composer.json require section, the route documents are exposed in the SonataDoctrinePhpcrAdminBundle.
-For instructions on how to configure this Bundle see :doc:`doctrine_phpcr_admin`.
+For instructions on how to configure this Bundle see :doc:`../bundles/doctrine_phpcr_admin`.

 By default, ``use_sonata_admin`` is automatically set based on whether ``SonataDoctrinePhpcrAdminBundle`` is available but you can explicitly disable it